MartinSmelka/Digital-Electronics-2-Smelka/Labs/Project2_Lock/README.md

 #### Function

-Enconder in our project controls the blinking speed of the LEDs.
-It is driven in both directions.
-When pressed, the output is reset and the flashing is turned off.
+Enconder in our project controls the the position of both servos (individually as well as both of them at the same time), pressing on the encoder will execute the chosen state untill a new state is chosen.

 ### Digilent PmodCLP LCD module